EricAshton/azure-docs/articles/virtual-machines/linux/update-infrastructure-redhat.md

 >

 ## Next steps
-To create a Red Hat Enterprise Linux VM from Azure Marketplace Pay-As-You-Go image and leverage Azure-hosted RHUI go to [Azure Marketplace](https://azure.microsoft.com/marketplace/partners/redhat/).
+To create a Red Hat Enterprise Linux VM from Azure Marketpl ace Pay-As-You-Go image and leverage Azure-hosted RHUI go to [Azure Marketplace](https://azure.microsoft.com/marketplace/partners/redhat/).
 You will be able to use `yum update` in your RHEL instance without any additional setup.